kirixvelu/project-108/src/blog/article-83.md

 ---
 title: The Mullivaikkal Massacre of Tamils
-description: The nobel peace prize winner Barrack Obama was on steadfast silence while the humanity crisis was unfolding in Sri Lanka
+description: The nobel peace prize winner Barrack Obama was on steadfast silence while the genocide was unfolding in Sri Lanka
 date: 2020-03-20
 category: "genocide"
 ---